JMNJIT/jm2353-IT265-002/docs/Design-Treatment.md

 Make it persuasive and easy to understand.
 -->

+*Fire Fight* is an action twist on classic card games like *Exploding Kittens* and *FLUXX*, where diverse effects to the gameplay loop and modifiers to each player's playstyle can result in unique emergent strategies.
+The game is stylistically and thematically unique, and pulls from a variety of popular sources using fire as a medium.
+The game hopes to be an aggressive and fast take on the couch card games, allowing players to duel specific players or work together to maintain a chaotic balance.

+The game hopes to appeal to its demographic with interesting card art, and themes like DnD-like magic, Tarot Cards, and controlled randomness.
+For players who have played similar games before, the game hopes to break away from the same gameplay loops by introducing different game states, but remaining not too far out of players' experience, such that they may pick up the style quickly.

+No other game uses pyrokinesis as a theme and few allow players to independently duel.
+With strong visual appeal and high replayability, the game aims to add a spark of originality in the tried-and-true.

 ### Target Audience Appeal
 <!--
 Explain how the game connects with its intended audience.